Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 ```

 **Add**
-It is not just add the `BaseRendererComponent` object to the vector,
+It not just adds the `BaseRendererComponent` object to the vector,
-but it also set the `isReorderNeeded` to true.
+but it also sets the `isReorderNeeded` to true.
 ```cpp
 void Add(BaseRendererComponent* component) override;
 ```

 **NeedReorder**
-It set the `isReorderNeeded` to true.
+It sets the `isReorderNeeded` to true.
 ```cpp
 inline void NeedReorder();
 ```